Coalición Floresta Logo Coalición Floresta Search Buscar

 VIII.That through official communication OF-1105-IE-2022 of December 23, 2023, the IE requested the opening of a tariff dossier to follow up on the proposal in report IN-0176-IE-2022.

-I.That from the technical report IN-0041-IE-2023, cited and serving as the basis for this resolution, it is appropriate to extract the following:
+I.That from technical report IN-0041-IE-2023, cited and serving as the basis for this resolution, it is appropriate to extract the following:

 [.]

-In this regard, taking into consideration that the tariff methodology corresponding to the electricity distribution service, according to resolution RJD-139-2015, does not determine the tariff structure, the calculation required for the first-time application of this promotional rate, as well as its incorporation into the corresponding tariff structures, is carried out based on technical criteria and in accordance with the provisions of Law 7593 and its amendments.
+In this regard, taking into account that the tariff methodology corresponding to the electricity distribution service, according to resolution RJD-139-2015, does not determine the tariff structure, the calculation required for the first-time application of this promotional rate, as well as its incorporation into the corresponding tariff structures, is carried out based on technical criteria and in accordance with the provisions of Law 7593 and its amendments.

 1. Considerations: